 Teen Scene Hours

 Teen Scene is a space planned by and for middle and high school-aged youth.
-While anyone is invited to visit the area to find and check out books, movies, and music, use of the seating area, study tables, computers, and gaming systems is limited to young adults ages 12-18.
+While anyone is invited to visit the area to find and check out books, movies, and music, use of the seating area, study tables, computers, and gaming systems is limited to young adults from 5th grade completion to the summer after high school completion (approximately 11 1/2-18 years old).
 Teen Scene is divided into two sections.
 The collection is available during all open hours at the library.
 The seating area is open during after-school hours.

 Throughout the year, Salem Public Library offers a variety of programs specifically for middle and high school students or of interest to young adults, including:

 Teen Scene Events- Programs and events specifically planned for middle and high school students.

 Teen Advisory Board- Middle and high school teens are invited to get involved and assist with the selection of library material, programs, and services for teens.

 Speak Up!
 Book Club- A book discussion group for youth in sixth grade and older.

 Wednesdays with the Stars- Enjoy popcorn and a movie with others in Teen Scene

 A World of Music at the Library- This dynamic live music series offers concerts from October-May each year, with shows scheduled on the first Friday night of the month